Moscow, Ohio

 Moscow (/ˈmɒskoʊ/ MOS-koh) is a village in Clermont County, Ohio.
 The population was 155 at the time of the 2020 census.
 The William H. Zimmer Power Station, a coal-fired power plant that was converted from a planned nuclear power plant during construction, is partially located within village limits.
 It is located near the Ulysses S. Grant Birthplace.

 History

 Moscow was platted in 1816.
-The name may have been given to the town by French immigrants who were veterans of Napoleon's siege of Moscow.
+The name may have been given to the town by French immigrants who were veterans of Napoleon's Invasion of Russia.
 A post office called Moscow has been in operation since 1826.

 William J. Bulow, a U.S. Senator from South Dakota and Governor of South Dakota, was born in Moscow in 1869 and attended local schools.

 On March 2, 2012, a tornado destroyed over 80% of the town and caused three deaths, as multiple tornadoes ripped through Indiana, Kentucky and Ohio.

 Geography

 Moscow is located along the Ohio River.

 According to the United States Census Bureau, the village has a total area of 0.39 sqmi, of which 0.37 sqmi is land and 0.02 sqmi is water.